Acme Attractions

-Acme Attractions was a London clothing store on Kings Road, Chelsea, London, that in the early 1970s provided a place for many punk and reggae musicians and scenesters to hang out.
+Acme Attractions was a London clothing store on Kings Road, Chelsea, London, that in the early 1970s provided a place for many punk and reggae musicians to hang out.
 Shop assistant and manager Don Letts described Acme Attraction as a place "where the interaction between the different factions became more important than selling merchandise, even though at that age it was a deadly combination."

 History

 Acme Attractions was inspired by Malcolm McLaren and Vivienne Westwood's Fifties-inspired boutique Let it Rock (revamped in 1972 and renamed Too Fast To Live Too Young To Die).
 In spring 1974, a radical change saw their shop become Sex, selling fetish wear and Westwood's innovative designs.
 Acme's owner, John Krivine, decided to venture into clothing with Steph Raynor.
 In 1974, Acme Attractions initially opened as a stall in the antiques market Antiquarius on the King's Road, Chelsea.
 While it was owned by Krivine and Raynor its public face was Don Letts who says that Acme was selling "electric-blue zoot suits and jukeboxes, and pumping dub reggae all day long".
 Acme actually had to move to the basement after complaints about Don Letts's pounding dub reggae.

 Within two weeks of opening there were queues to get in.
 Steph Raynor remembers:

 By the mid 70s, Acme had quite a scene attracting the likes of The Clash, the Sex Pistols, Chrissie Hynde, Patti Smith, Deborah Harry and Bob Marley.
 Letts remembers that "Marley ... come by because he knew he could get a good draw from the thriving black-market action that also went on in Acme."
 The scene created by the shop also led to the formation of Generation X, which launched the pop music career of Billy Idol.